 - Downsize before you move.
-Scaling back will not only lower your moving costs but also prevent your living spaces in Hawaii from feeling cramped.
+Scaling back will lower your moving costs and prevent your living spaces in Hawaii from feeling cramped.
 Gift sentimental or heirloom items to your friends and family.
 If you’re a collector, pare down your collectibles to just a few special items.
 Sell valuable items, and put the cash toward your retirement.

 Is your retirement budget still coming up short?
 Here are some great ways to stretch your dollar while living in paradise:

 - Rather than living alone, be willing to live with a roommate.
-Splitting the cost of a home and utilities will greatly reduce your cost of living.
+Splitting the cost of a home and utilities will significantly reduce your cost of living.

 - Be willing to move into a much smaller space to save money.

 - Ditch your car.
-Shipping a car to the islands can be expensive, as is buying a car on the island.
+Shipping a vehicle to the islands can be expensive, as is buying a car on the island.
 Consider using public transportation or walking to save money.

 Choose Your Home Wisely

-The cost of living varies from city to city, but as a general rule, homes located in beachfront areas and tourist hot spots are going to be much more expensive.
-Looking outside of the most popular cities will provide you with the best opportunity for an affordable living space.
+The cost of living varies from city to city, but as a general rule, homes located in beachfront areas and tourist hot spots will be much more expensive.
+Looking outside the most popular cities will provide you with the best opportunity for an affordable living space.
 Currently, the five best places to retire in Hawaii are:

-Lihue has a small-town feel and is a great option for retirees who love the outdoors.
+Lihue has a small-town feel and is an excellent option for retirees who love the outdoors.
 Lihue has many hiking trails and is home to the famous Kalapaki Cliffs.
 Lihue also has plenty of entertainment and dining options.
 You can also find several robust retirement communities here.